mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

 In model training, a complete training process (step) requires the following three steps:

-1. **Forward calculation**: model predicts results (logits) and finds the prediction loss (loss) with the correct label (label).
+1. **Forward computation**: model predicts results (logits) and computes the prediction loss (loss) with the correct label (label).
-2. **Backpropagation**: Using an automatic differentiation mechanism, the gradients of the model parameters (parameters) with respect to the loss are automatically found.
+2. **Backpropagation**: Using an automatic differentiation mechanism, the gradients of the model parameters (parameters) with respect to the loss are automatically computed.
-3. **Parameter optimization**: update the gradient to the parameter.
+3. **Parameter optimization**: update the parameters with the gradients.

-MindSpore uses a functional automatic differentiation mechanism, implemented through the steps above:
+To implement the steps above using MindSpore's functional automatic differentiation mechanism:

-1. Define forward calculation function.
+1. Define forward computation function.
-2. Obtain the gradient calculation function by function transformation, calling [value_and_grad](https://www.mindspore.cn/docs/en/r2.9.0/api_python/mindspore/mindspore.value_and_grad.html) for details.
+2. Obtain the gradient computation function by function transformation, calling [value_and_grad](https://www.mindspore.cn/docs/en/r2.9.0/api_python/mindspore/mindspore.value_and_grad.html) for details.
-3. Define training functions, set to training mode by calling [set_train](https://www.mindspore.cn/docs/en/r2.9.0/api_python/nn/mindspore.nn.Cell.html#mindspore.nn.Cell.set_train) for setting of training mode, and perform forward computation, back propagation and parameter optimization.
+3. Define training functions, set to training mode by calling [set_train](https://www.mindspore.cn/docs/en/r2.9.0/api_python/nn/mindspore.nn.Cell.html#mindspore.nn.Cell.set_train), and perform forward computation, backpropagation and parameter optimization.

 ```python
 # Instantiate loss function and optimizer